slzarate/dnanexus-example-applets/Tutorials/bash/samtools_count_para_chr_xargs_sh/Readme.md

 ### Upload results
 The results file is uploaded using the standard bash process:
 1. Upload a file to the job execution's container.
-2. Provide the DNAnexus link as a job's output using the function `dx-jobutil-add-output <output name>`
+2. Provide the DNAnexus link as a job's output using the script `dx-jobutil-add-output <output name>`
 <!-- SECTION: Upload result file -->